 - Charitable spending requirements

-The Canada Revenue Agency makes several publications available for free, including a “charities checklist” to help directors ensure their organisations are compliant with the ITA.
+The Canada Revenue Agency (CRA) makes several publications available for free, including a “charities checklist” to help directors ensure their organisations are compliant with the ITA.

 Federal and Provincial Lobbying Acts